Karishma271/Karishma271/README.md

 # 👋 Hi, I'm Karishma Patel

 > <b>I'm a Software Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.>
 >
 ### 🛠️ Tech Stack: